Engagement Foundation Review

 Questions for You

-Does the CIO or a CTO/VP of IT typically hold final LMS budget authority at target institutions?
+Does IT or the academic side control LMS budget authority at D2L's target institutions?

-Are there missing personas — Dean/Department Chair, Student Success Director, or Procurement Officer?
+Are there missing buyer personas — Dean/Department Chair, VP Student Success, Procurement Officer?

 For Engineering — Start Now